Important Legal Agreements

 12.2 The user will be made aware of the full cost of the resources they are requesting at the start of the free trial.
 The user can cancel their free trial at any point during the free period by using the client area of submitting a ticket to our billing team.

 12.3 Once the free trial period has ended and if the service remains active and the user has not requested to cancel the service we will collect the due amount made available to the customer when the free trial started.
-This payment covers a period of 1 month until the next due payment is collected by us.
+This payment covers a period of one month until the next due payment is collected by us.

 12.4 During free trials and to prevent abuse users will not have the option to purchase additional services like Software licenses and IP addresses.
 These will become available once the free trial period has ended and any monies due after the free trial have been successfully claimed by us.